 The following are a few pictures of previous walks to give readers a flavour of our activities!
 Contact Diane or John for the walking programmes.

-Joyce and Bob McMurray, Walk Leaders.
-See Newsletter for contact details
+See Newsletter for contact details.

 The group is now full and closed to new members.
-We are having to do this as we have got to a regular number of people who attend the walks, who comfortable fit on the bus.
+We are having to do this as we have got to a regular number of people who attend the walks, who comfortably fit on the bus.

 Joyce McMurray Geology Group Leader